-For the EPO, this indicates the number of applications for which the search report has not been published (pending in search) by the end of the reporting year and the number of applications for which the search report has been published but the prescribed period for the request has not expired (six months after publication of the search report).
+For the EPO, this indicates the number of applications for which the search report has not been published (pending in search) by the end of the reporting year, added to the number of applications for which the search report has been published but the prescribed period for the request has not expired (six months after publication of the search report).

-For the JPO, KIPO and the SIPO, the numbers of applications awaiting request for examination indicate the numbers of applications for which no request for examination has been filed by the end of the reporting year, and for which the prescribed period for the request (three years after filing for JPO and SIPO, fives years for KIPO) has not expired.
+For the JPO, SIPO and the KIPO, the numbers of applications awaiting request for examination indicate the numbers of applications for which no request for examination has been filed by the end of the reporting year, and for which the prescribed period for the request (three years after filing for the JPO and the SIPO, five years for the KIPO) has not expired.